|

 weight of making the final decision.
 But such impact is largely defined by

-Comparing my impact to the GM isn't the right comparison for my judging
+my impact to the GM isn't the right comparison for my judging whether I was

 believe I managed to accomplish a great deal in my career.
 If I honestly